-Entering students who are non-native speakers of English and who score below 480 on verbal section of the SAT I (or below 21 on the national English ACT) are required to take the EAP Placement Test, unless transfer credit for ENGL 1101 has been accepted by Georgia Gwinnett College, and the transfer student has no CPC deficiency in English.
-Students whose scores on the EAP Placement Test indicate they do not need EAP courses may enroll in ENGL 1101, English Composition I. Students whose scores require placement into the EAP Program must take the appropriate EAP courses.
+Entering students who are non-native speakers of English and who score below 480 on the verbal section of the SAT I (or below 21 on the national English ACT) are required to take the ESL Compass Test, unless transfer credit for ENGL1101 has been accepted by Georgia Gwinnett College, and the transfer student has no CPC deficiency in English.
+Students whose scores on the ESL Compass Test indicate they do not need EAP courses may enroll in ENGL 1101, English Composition I. Students whose scores require placement into the EAP Program must take the appropriate EAP courses.

-Placement into EAP 0080/0090 (Integrated Skills I & II) or English 1101\
+Placement into EAP 0080/0090 (EAP for Success Reading I & II) or English 1101